 Relevance Volume (megaliters/year) Comparison with previous reporting year Please explain Fresh surface water, including rainwater, water from wetlands, rivers, and lakes Not relevant Not relevant.
-All withdrawals come from local municipal suppliers (third-party/freshwater).
+All withdrawals come from local municipal suppliers (third- party/freshwater).
 No change from last year.
 No changes are expected in the future.
 Brackish surface water/Seawater Not relevant Not relevant.
-All withdrawals come from local municipal suppliers (third-party/freshwater).
-No change from last year.No changes are expected in the future.
+All withdrawals come from local municipal suppliers (third- party/freshwater).
+No change from last year.
+No changes are expected in the future.

 Groundwater - renewable Not relevant Not relevant.
-All withdrawals come from local municipal suppliers (third-party/freshwater).
+All withdrawals come from local municipal suppliers (third- party/freshwater).
 No change from last year.
 No changes are expected in the future.
 Groundwater - non- renewable Not relevant Not relevant.
-All withdrawals come from local municipal suppliers (third-party/ freshwater).
+All withdrawals come from local municipal suppliers (third- party/freshwater).
 No change from last year.
 No changes are expected in the future.
 Produced/Entrained water Not relevant Not relevant.
-All withdrawals come from local municipal suppliers (third-party/freshwater).
+All withdrawals come from local municipal suppliers (third- party/freshwater).
 No change from last year.
 No changes are expected in the future.
-Third party sources Relevant 3,846 Higher All withdrawals for our manufacturing, recycling and research and development sites come from local municipal suppliers (third-party/freshwater).
-Our total water withdrawals were 13% higher in 2019 compared to 2018 (3,390 megaliters).
-This was due to the 111% increase in production capacity.
-Total water withdrawals from third party sources are expected to remain the same or decrease due to the increased throughput and efficiency of our Series 6 manufacturing process.
+Third party sources Relevant 3,655 Lower All withdrawals for our manufacturing, recycling and research and development sites come from local municipal suppliers (third- party/freshwater).
+Our total water withdrawals were approximately 5% lower in 2020 compared to 2019 (3,846 megaliters).
+This was due to the 7% increase in our production capacity.
+Total water withdrawals from third party sources are expected to increase in 2021 due to the increase in our production capacity.
+As of 31 March 2021, our total production nameplate capacity amounted to 7.9 gigawatts (GW), compared to 6.3GW at the end of 2020.
+Our threshold for "lower" is defined as any decrease up to 20%.